eclipse-glsp/glsp/dev-packages/dev/README.md

 # Eclipse GLSP - All-in-one dev package

 A meta package that includes all shared configuration packages Eclipse GLSP components.
-In addition, it also provides the GLSP CLI application
+In addition, it also provides the GLSP CLI application.

 The package is available via npm and can be used by all GLSP components implemented with Typescript.